Yoctol/bottender/docs/advanced-guides-custom-server.md

 ---
 id: advanced-guides-custom-server
-title: How To Run Bottender In Custom Server
+title: How to Run Bottender in Custom Server
 ---

-## The concept
+## The Concept

 The behavior of `bottender dev` and `bottender start` commands are start a default express server and load `index.js` from project root directory as the root action of the chatbot.